MyNameIsTrez/tiny-json-parser-in-c/README.md

 # Tiny allocationless JSON parser in C

-This library parses a subset of [JSON](https://en.wikipedia.org/wiki/JSON) in roughly 600 lines of C, where only arrays, objects and strings are handled.
+This library parses a subset of [JSON](https://en.wikipedia.org/wiki/JSON) in 469 lines of C, where only arrays, objects and strings are handled.

 I wrote this JSON parser for my tiny programming language called [grug](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html).